Delivering for Nutrition in South Asia 2024 Conference: Reflections on Connecting the Dots for Improving Nutrition

 by Esha Sarswat, Julie Ghostlaw, Neha Kumar, Samuel Scott, Shreya Chakraborty and Swetha Manohar | January 17, 2025

-This year’s conference, organized by the International Food Policy Research Institute (IFPRI), in collaboration with 30 national, regional and global co-hosts, was held in Colombo, Sri Lanka, from December 3–5, 2024.
-This year’s theme of Connecting the Dots Across Systems was based on the High-Level Panel of Experts (HLPE) Food Systems Conceptual Framework, emphasizing the interconnectedness of food production, distribution, consumption, and outcomes in addressing complex nutrition and food security challenges.
+This year’s conference, with the theme “Connecting the Dots Across Systems,” took place in Colombo, Sri Lanka, from December 3–5, 2024, organized by IFPRI in collaboration with 30 national, regional, and global co-hosts.
+The conference theme was based on the High-Level Panel of Experts (HLPE) Food Systems Conceptual Framework, emphasizing the interconnectedness of food production, distribution, consumption, and outcomes in addressing complex nutrition and food security challenges.

 The three-day agenda included 63 oral and 56 rapid-fire presentations, featuring speakers from 12 countries.
-Overall, the conference program explored the many factors affecting nutrition via program and policy plenaries, abstract-based thematic sessions, and interactive learning labs.
+Overall, the conference program explored many factors affecting nutrition via program and policy plenaries, abstract-based thematic sessions, and interactive learning labs.
 This year, the conference hosted over 400 in-person attendees and many more online, leveraging a hybrid format to ensure inclusivity.
 The conference brought together high-level policymakers from various South Asian countries, ensuring that the evidence reached the right audience for impactful action.

-Opening the conference, Dushni Weerakoon, Executive Director, Institute of Policy Studies of Sri Lanka reinforced this vision, stating, “To make food systems more resilient, policies must cut across nutrition, agriculture, and climate…Any one country or institution could not handle this alone, so bringing all of us together can advance the cause of South Asia.”
+Opening the conference, Dushni Weerakoon, Executive Director, Institute of Policy Studies of Sri Lanka, reinforced this vision: “To make food systems more resilient, policies must cut across nutrition, agriculture, and climate … Any one country or institution could not handle this alone, so bringing all of us together can advance the cause of South Asia,” she said.

-During the conference, the presentations identified several dots that need to connect to improve nutrition.
-One key connection was the diverse drivers of diets: agricultural production links to markets and diets but is also shaped by behavior change, equity, and social inclusion.
-Climate further drives complexity, affecting food availability, access, prices, and water, with social protection and health systems playing a critical role in addressing these impacts in the region.
-Wanjiku Gichohi, Senior Scientist & Impact Area Lead, WorldFish underscored these links, stating, “Gender, equity, social inclusion, and climate change must always be central to crafting solutions, as they directly impact the outcomes we strive for.”
-The presentations also highlighted the missing links between agriculture and behavior change communications, nutrition education, capacity building and policy & governance.
+Wanjiku Gichohi, Senior Scientist & Impact Area Lead, WorldFish, underscored these links, stating, “Gender, equity, social inclusion, and climate change must always be central to crafting solutions, as they directly impact the outcomes we strive for.”The presentations also highlighted the missing links between agriculture and behavior change communications, nutrition education, capacity building, and policy and governance.

 Overall, D4N2024 underscored the vital importance of connecting the dots across systems—bringing together people, ideas, and evidence—to address the complex challenges facing food systems in South Asia.
 The conference remains a catalyst for change, fostering dialogue and inspiring action toward healthier and more equitable food systems, with potential to be expanded to other regions in the future.